Best daily deals

 If you opt for one of the more versatile headsets without an integrated boom mic, the quality will still be good.
 Still, there are some things to be aware of: clothing may rub against the microphones and transmit an irritating crinkle sound to the person on the other end of a call.
 An easy way to fix this is to forgo your style inclinations and un-popping your collar.
 It’s also good practice to be aware of hoods that could do the same thing.

 What’s more, make sure you’re placing the left ear cup on your left ear and the right cup on your right.
-It sounds silly, but if you’re in a rush, there’s a good chance for you to accidentally flip the directions here.
+It sounds silly, but if you’re in a rush, there’s a good chance you’ll accidentally flip the directions here.
 Wearing the headphones incorrectly can have a huge negative impact on microphone quality since the mics operate under the assumption that users wear them the right way.

 There are a few things we prioritized when picking out headphones for conference calls.
 Although background attenuation is important, and all picks perform above average in this regard, it’s second to raw microphone quality.
 Yes, reducing external noise by way of an advanced system is great, but if the actual microphone still isn’t up to snuff, it doesn’t matter how well tertiary mics cancel ambient noise.